MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

   - `[SkuId <String>]`: Unique identifier (GUID) for the service SKU.
 Equal to the skuId property on the related SubscribedSku object.
 Read-only
   - `[SkuPartNumber <String>]`: Unique SKU display name.
 Equal to the skuPartNumber on the related SubscribedSku object; for example: 'AAD_Premium'.
 Read-only

-MEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Roles that this service principal is a member of.
+`MEMBEROF <IMicrosoftGraphDirectoryObject[]>`: Roles that this service principal is a member of.
 HTTP Methods: GET Read-only.
 Nullable.
 Supports $expand.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-OAUTH2PERMISSIONGRANTS <IMicrosoftGraphOAuth2PermissionGrant1\[]>: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
+`OAUTH2PERMISSIONGRANTS <IMicrosoftGraphOAuth2PermissionGrant[]>`: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).
   - `[ConsentType <String>]`: Indicates whether authorization is granted for the client application to impersonate all users or only a specific user.
 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
 Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).
   - `[ExpiryTime <DateTime?>]`: Currently, the end time value is ignored, but a value is required when creating an oAuth2PermissionGrant.
 Required.